A generalization of L\"owner-John's ellipsoid theorem: Notation, definitions and preliminary results

-Proceeding as in the proof of Lemma \ref{lemma1} but backward, it follows that $h$ is the Laplace transform of the function $y\mapsto {\rm vol}(\G_y)$ and the proof is complete. \end{proof}

-Formula (\ref{lemma1-1}) relating the Lebesgue volume $\G_1$ with $\int\exp(-g)$ is already proved (with a different argument) in Morozov and Shakirov \cite{morosov1,morosov2} where the authors want to express the non Gaussian integral $\int \exp(-g)$ in terms of algebraic invariants of $g$.
+Therefore ${\rm vol}\,(\G_y)$ is finite (and so is $\G_1$). \end{proof} As already mentioned, Formula (\ref{lemma1-1}) relating the Lebesgue volume $\G_1$ with the integral $\int\exp(-g)$ is already proved (with a different argument) in Morozov and Shakirov \cite{morosov1,morosov2} where the authors want to express the non Gaussian integral $\int \exp(-g)$ in terms of algebraic invariants of $g$.